If a trucking accident caused your injuries, you can seek compensation. To win awards, the other party’s negligence must be established.

 The specific evidence needed to establish negligence in a truck accident will depend on who or what is liable for your accident.
 An attorney familiar with truck accident cases from our firm may be able to use various documents, witnesses, information from your crash site, and more to prove another party is responsible for your financial losses.

-Truck accident liability can fall on multiple parties.
+Truck accident negligence is a liability that can fall on multiple parties.
 Your accident could be the fault of the truck driver, the trucking company, the shipper and packer of the cargo, the truck owner, or the truck’s manufacturer.

 More than one party may be liable.
 We can help you pursue compensation from every entity that contributed to your accident.
 Our attorneys can investigate your crash and determine the cause.

 Once we identify the responsible parties, we can collect evidence and build a case to establish negligence.
-This evidence may include:
+Evidence may include:

 - Surveillance video